|

 the Enter key.

-You can write many rows in a header or the footer.
-The next part consists of adding the page number and the total of pages in your printout.
+You can write many rows in a header or footer.
+The next part consists of

 Write Page and press the button.